 [Art.
 VII, § E(1)-(4).]

 § 806.
 Election Expenses Reimbursement

-Subject to any limit prescribed in the election rules established under section $802-\!\!-$

-(1) the Senate shall defray the direct election expenses of each candidate for a Senate office; and
+Subject to any limit prescribed in the election rules established under section 802-, the Senate shall defray the direct election expenses of each candidate for a Senate or Class Government office.